-The Cooperative has entered into subscription-based information technology arrangements (SBITAs) with vendors to use vendor-provided information technology.
-The Cooperative recognizes a subscription liability and an intangible right-to-use subscription asset (subscription asset) in the government-wide financial statements.
+For subscription-based information technology arrangements (SBITAs) with vendors to use vendorprovided information technology, the Cooperative recognizes a subscription liability and an intangible right-to-use subscription asset (subscription asset) in the government-wide financial statements.
 The Cooperative recognizes subscription liabilities with an initial, individual value of \$5,000 or more.
+As of June 30, 2024, the Cooperative did not have any subscription arrangements that were other than shortterm.